httpwg/http-extensions/draft-thomson-http-encryption.md

 # JWE Mapping {#jwe}

-The "aesgcm128" content encoding can be considered as a sequence of JSON Web Encryption (JWE) objects, each corresponding to a single fixed size record.
+The "aesgcm128" content encoding can be considered as a sequence of JSON Web Encryption (JWE) objects [RFC7516], each corresponding to a single fixed size record.
 The following transformations are applied to a JWE object that might be expressed using the JWE Compact Serialization:

 * The JWE Protected Header is fixed to a value { "alg": "dir", "enc": "A128GCM" }, describing direct encryption using AES-GCM with a 128-bit content